efoosag/car-rental-app/README.md

 ### Setup

-- In order to get a copy of this project you need to clone it from `https://github.com/efoosag/car-rental-app.git`
+- In order to get a copy of this project you need to clone it from `https://github.com/efoosag/car-rental-app-backend.git `
-- The link to the backend file is  `https://github.com/efoosag/car-rental-app-backend.git`
+- The link to the frontend file is  `https://github.com/efoosag/car-rental-app.git`

 ### Install and start